joaoavanzini/joaoavanzini.github.io/index.md

 Particularly interested in Artificial Intelligence for Medical data, Cognitive Computer Solutions, Robotics, Internet of Things (IoT), Autonomous Guided Vehicles, and Chatbots.

-If you found the lack/addition of the last name strange, it is because it was recently rectified.
-The correct usage is with Avanzini at the end of my last name.
+If you thought the absence/addition of the last name seemed weird, it was because it was just corrected.
+The right spelling is Avanzini at the end of my surname.

 More details can be seen in my [résumé](./assets/src/resume.pdf) - last update: Jul 7, 2023.